fury-r/encrypted-messenger/README.md

 ## Features

-- **End-to-End Encryption (E2EE):** All communication within SecureMessenger is encrypted, ensuring that only the intended recipients can access the messages (RSA + AES).
+- **End-to-End Encryption (E2EE):** All communication within SecureMessenger is encrypted, ensuring that only the intended recipients can access the messages (RSA + DES).

 - **Kotlin Android App:** The Android application is built using Kotlin, providing a seamless and modern user experience.